 If ever in doubt, students should speak with their teachers and document their sources.

 When a student submits work to a teacher in a course, the teacher expects that the work has been completed and submitted only in that course.
-If a student attempts to submit the same work or substantially the same work in two different courses, this dual submission violates the teacher’s trust.
 Using the same assignment for credit twice is a shortcut that provides an unfair advantage.
-A student is credited for completing a course only when he or she has met in good faith all the requirements of/for that course specifically, and cannot twice receive credit for a single assignment.
+A student is credited for completing a course only when he or she has met in good faith all the requirements of/for that course specifically.

 In cases where overlap between assignments in two different courses might lead the student to perform fruitful, interdisciplinary work, the student may submit the same assignment for credit with approval from both teachers—who may attach additional expectations.

-Download a PDF of the full plagiarism statement.
+Download a copy of the full Plagiarism Statement.